Biomaterials-for-Medical-Devices-AI/Helix/docs/index.rst

 ..
-BioFEFI documentation master file, created by sphinx-quickstart on Tue Dec  3 10:24:47 2024.
+Helix documentation master file, created by sphinx-quickstart on Tue Dec  3 10:24:47 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BioFEFI's documentation!
+Welcome to Helix's documentation!
 ===================================

 .. toctree::